TravelNotes.org - The Online Guide to Travel.

 Perishable goods can be flown out of the territory to international markets, even when the Israelis set up roadblocks.

-The Palestinian airport became operational in November 1998 and is located at Rafah, in southern Gaza Strip.
-The opening of the Yasser Arafat International Airport, in the Gaza Strip, gave the Palestinians a greater sense of independence, even though Israel controls Gaza's airspace and Israeli security forces close the airport on occasion.
+The opening of the Yasser Arafat International Airport, in the Gaza Strip, gave the Palestinians a greater sense of independence, even though Israel controls Gaza's airspace and Israeli security forces can close the airport at will.

 West Bank

-One of the first unique tourism investment projects, between Nablus Municipality and the privately owned Yasmeen Investment Company, aimed at revitalising and upgrading the tourism sector in Nablus.
+Al Yasmeen Hotel was one of the first unique tourism investment projects, between Nablus Municipality and the privately owned Yasmeen Investment Company, aimed at revitalising and upgrading the tourism sector in Nablus.

 Massada